mofro/front-porch/content/asterion/Logs/2024-05-10 Asterion Log.md

 next_session: "2024-06-01 Asterion Log"
 campaign_arc: "The Quest for Ancient Secrets"
 ---

-# 2024-05 Asterion Log
 *Original Date: May 10, 2024*
-*Session Three: On The Road*

 ## Summary
 The companions depart [[Places-of-Asterion#Lutetia|Lutetia]] following the [[Artifacts-&-Treasures#Volcian Property Deed|Volcian Property Deed]] discovered in the [[Places-of-Asterion#Great Keep|Great Keep]]'s depths, seeking the "alleged [[Places-of-Asterion#Carnute Tomb|Carnute Tomb]]" near [[Places-of-Asterion#Aurelian|Aurelian]].
 Their journey leads through encounters with traveling entertainers and into the ancient burial chambers where they face guardians both spectral and material, uncovering treasures and mysteries that hint at darker secrets yet to be revealed.